 Tip 5: Be clear on the goal of reading

 What is the goal of reading?
 Are you reading for fun?
-Are you familiarizing yourself with new trends in your studies, job or private life?
-Are you trying to build up your vocabulary?
+Are you familiarizing yourself with new trends in your studies, job, or private life?
+Are you trying to increase your vocabulary?

-If your goal is to enjoy the book – read for fun?
-Great – enjoy it – don't get too into small details – keep reading and let the author take you to new places.
-Don't read the book like you would a textbook and get stuck on words and terms that you don't understand – keep reading.
-These 11 tips are especially meant for this kind of reading.
-They can help you with other reading too as in many ways the same basic principles apply but there are certain points – important points – that are different.
+If your goal is to enjoy the book, to read for fun?
+Great, enjoy it, don’t get too focused on the insignificant details, keep reading, and let the author take you to unknown places.
+Don’t read the book like you would a textbook and get stuck on words and terms that you don’t understand.
+Keep reading.
+I especially meant these 11 tips for this kind of reading.
+They can help you with other reading too, as the same basic principles apply, but there are certain points, important points, that are different.

-You may be reading a manual to do with your studies, work or private life, often called non-fiction and the goal of reading is not to learn like a student – that needs to take tests, do projects other things related to the reading.
-But rather you are looking for tips, handy points that might be useful in your day to day life.
-These 11 tips can be useful to you in some ways but there will be some things you need to do differently, and I am going to discuss tips on reading manuals and non-fiction books in another article.
+You may be reading a manual to do with your studies, work, or private life, often called non-fiction and the goal of reading is not to learn like a student, that needs to take tests, do projects other things related to the reading.
+Here, you are looking for tips, handy points that might be useful in your day-to-day life.
+These 11 tips can be useful to you in some ways, but there will be some things you need to do differently, and I am going to discuss tips on reading manuals and non-fiction books in another article.

 Tip 6: Enjoy the author's world

-Authors of novels are given certain creative liberties in writing their books, and we need to be considerate of that as we read.
-We don't read novels in the same frame of mind as we do textbooks, travel stories and autobiographies.
-Factual errors in novels don't really exist.
-The author is allowed to move us into his world – whether that is connected to the real world in a small way, completely or not at all – the author has a right to use his imagination.
+We should give authors of novels certain creative liberties in writing their books, and we need to be considerate of that as we read.
+We don’t read novels in the same frame of mind as we do textbooks, travel stories, and autobiographies.
+Factual errors in novels don’t really exist.
+The author may move us into his world, whether that is connected to the real world in a small way, completely or not at all.
+The author has a right to use his imagination.

 Tip 7: Let your imagination run free

-One of the most important things we can do is let our minds run free – letting our imagination run wild and give your mind the rest that it needs to take on any project.
-Reading is to the mind an exercise and relaxation at the same time – the mind gets a chance to run free – relax and recharge.
+One of the most important things we can do is let our minds run free, letting our imagination run wild, and giving our mind the rest that it needs to take on any project.
+Reading is to the mind an exercise and relaxation at the same time.
+We allow our minds the time to run free, relax, and recharge.

 Those that are used to regular exercise will know the feeling you get when you are done, how nourished your body feels.
 The same thing happens with the mind.
-After stretching the imagination – taking a little trip to unknown places – our mind is renourished and ready for anything.
-This is one of the reasons why it's so important to not just read heavy textbooks in our studies.
-Just 10-15 pages of light, interesting reading material before bed – gives the mind the rest it needs to be renourished and ready for the next project.
+After stretching the imagination, taking a brief trip to unknown places, our mind is re-nourished and ready for anything.
+This is one reason it’s so important to not just read heavy textbooks in our studies.
+Just 10-15 pages of easy, interesting reading material before bed gives the mind the rest it needs to be re-nourished and ready for the next project.

 Tip 8: Don't stop at words/terms that you don't understand

-One of the main problems that readers have is to use the same reading habits with all texts – and read everything in the same way.
-The way you read is controlled by the goal – with novels the goal is to enjoy the book and stopping at words you don't understand – slows you down.
-The only thing a new word should tell you is that here is an opportunity to build a more rich vocabulary – circle the words with a pencil and when you are done reading go back to them – use them in everyday conversations or in something you are writing and in that way ingrain them in yourself.
+One of the key problems that readers have is to use the same reading habits with all texts and read everything in the same way.
+The goal controls the way you read, with novels, the goal is to enjoy the book, and stopping at words you don’t understand slows you down.
+The only thing a new word should tell you is that there is an opportunity to build a richer vocabulary, circle the words with a pencil, and when you are done reading, the chapter or book, go back to them, use them in everyday conversations or in something you are writing and in that way ingrain them in yourself.

 Tip 9: Let the storyline of the book captivate you and increase the speed further

-When the book starts to captivate you and you start to become interested in the lives and situations of the characters, then you will start reading faster automatically.
-The eyes will help with this because when something peaks our interest – the pupils dilate – let in more light – broadening your field of vision and helping you read faster.
+When the book captivates you and you become interested in the lives and situations of the characters, then you will start reading faster automatically.
+The eyes will help with this because when something piques our interest, the pupils dilate, letting in more light, broadening your field of vision, and helping you read faster.

-This feeling usually doesn't happen until about the middle of the book but increases as you get closer to the end.
-The reason for this is simply that it takes us time to form an emotional bond to the characters and the situations in the book.
-That's why the first part – especially the first quarter of the book – is usually slower to read, except when book series or characters are used over and over – we know the characters and we don't need as much time to connect to the new story.
-An example of that is the Harry Potter series, Lee Child’s Jack Reacher series, Clive Cussler’s Dirk Pitt series or even the Twilight series among many.
+This feeling rarely happens until about the middle of the book but increases as you get closer to the end.
+The reason for this is simply that we take time to form an emotional bond between the characters and the situations in the book.
+That’s why the first part, especially the first quarter of the book, is usually slower to read unless it’s a book series or we know the characters from the author’s earlier work.
+We know the characters and we don’t need as much time to connect to the new story.
+An example of that is the Harry Potter series, Lee Child’s Jack Reacher series, Clive Cussler’s Dirk Pitt series, or even the Twilight series, among many.

 Tip 10: ...but first and foremost; Enjoy the book...

-Enjoy what you are reading – our time is too precious to waste on reading boring books.
-There are plenty of books being published, so there is plenty of good, fun, and impactful books to choose from.
-But keep in mind as you are choosing which books to read that some heavier books are slow to get going – here's a good rule of thumb to keep in mind; Read at least a third of the book before you give up.
-If the book hasn't captivated you yet and you have already read one-third of it – then it's time just hasn't come.
-No problem – put it back on the shelf – and choose another book and read at least one-third of that book.
+Enjoy what you are reading, our time is too precious to waste on reading boring books.
+There are plenty of books being published, so there are plenty of good, fun, and impactful books to choose from.
+But keep in mind as you are choosing which books to read that some heavier books are slow to get going.
+Here’s a good rule of thumb to keep in mind; Read at least a third of the book before you give up.
+If the book hasn’t captivated you yet and you have already read one-third of it, then it’s time just hasn’t come.
+No problem, put it back on the shelf, choose another book, and read at least one-third of that book.

-Don't hang on to that old misconception – that most of us were told at a young age – that we need to finish a book that we start reading.
-The outcome of that is usually that the book sits on the bedside table – unread – for two to three months.
-No other book is taken out – because we want to finish the other one first like we were taught.
+Don’t hang on to that old misconception that most of us were told at a young age that we need to finish a book that we have started reading.
+The outcome of that is usually that the book sits on the bedside table, unread, for two to three months.
+We don’t start any new book, because we want to finish the other one first as we were taught.

-Enjoy books – read the material that peaks your interest and that you enjoy – if the book hasn't captivated you and you have read a third of it put it away and choose a new book.
+Enjoy books, read the material that piques your interest and that you enjoy.
+If the book hasn’t captivated you and you have read a third of it, put it away and choose a new book.

 Tip 11: ...and above all else; Start reading at least 10-15 pages of the next book as soon as you finish the last.

-Here is one simple key to getting in the habit of reading dozens of books a year – even dozens of books a month – very easily.
-Begin reading a new book – immediately after you finish the last book.
+Here is one simple key to getting in the habit of reading dozens of books a year, even dozens of books a month, extremely easily.
+Begin reading a new book immediately after you finish the last book.

 Those who regularly read a lot will know the feeling of finishing a good book.
-It's a very special feeling.
-It's a mix of regret, joy, happiness and excitement that can easily be compared to a feeling of victory that comes up when we finish big projects, competitions or reach important goals in our lives.
+It’s a very special feeling.
+It’s a mix of regret, joy, happiness, and excitement that can easily be compared to a feeling of victory that comes up when we finish extensive projects, competitions, or reach important goals in our lives.

-It's important to use this feeling while it's fresh and go straight back to the bookshelf – even if it's the middle of the night – and choose a new book.
-I make it a habit to have a new book on hand of my bedside table.
-I know I'm going to finish that book that night so I have a new one ready to go.
+It’s important to use this feeling while it’s fresh and go straight back to the bookshelf, even if it’s the middle of the night, and choose a new book.
+I make it a habit to have a new book on hand at my bedside table.
+I know I’m going to finish that book that night, so I have a new one ready to go.

-Immediately begin to read at least the first 10-15 pages – but in time you finish the first 2-3 chapters – even the first quarter of the book – and you are literally raring to go.
-Here you use the fast pace you read the last quarter of a book and – use that fast pace to finish the first quarter of the next book – and cut down the time you need to read a book through immensely.
+Immediately read at least the first 10-15 pages, but in time you finish the first 2-3 chapters, even the first quarter of the book, and you are literally raring to go.
+Here you use the fast pace you read the last quarter of a book and use that fast pace to finish the first quarter of the next book and cut down the time you need to read a book through immensely.

-This will in a short time become a habit for you, and with time you will be able to become a true serial reader of books – which is a good habit to cultivate – and you will easily get through quite a few books each month.
-As soon as you have finished the first quarter or third of the new book you have got going and you keep your reading momentum going and before you know it – you will be reading a lot more than you ever did before.
+This will in a short time become a habit for you, and with time you will become a true serial reader of books, which is a good habit to cultivate, and you will easily get through quite a few books each month.
+As soon as you have finished the first quarter or third of the new book, keep your reading momentum going and before you know it, you will read a lot more than you ever did before.